Skip to content

 HelmRelease Operators

-Eight HelmRelease CRs deploy the infrastructure operators and CRD charts.
+Nine HelmRelease CRs deploy the infrastructure operators and CRD charts (K-ORC is applied separately via a Flux Kustomization — see K-ORC (OpenStack Resource Controller)).
 All use apiVersion: helm.toolkit.fluxcd.io/v2 and share these common settings:

 SettingValuePurpose